 Walk CNV Community Walkabout Series

 Join us at a community walkabout and help us create a Pedestrian Plan focused on safe, enjoyable and accessible walking facilities.
 Come walk with us and together, we’ll explore the challenges and opportunities for walking in our community.
-We've got three different routes to choose from - join one or all three!
+See date and time below:

 Westview Elementary School